Pothof-Lab/Transcriptional-Stress/README.md

 # Transcriptional-Stress
-This repositroy is a part of our transcriptional stress study.
+This repositroy is for transcriptional stress study including the custom code and processing raw data.